-We have audited the financial statements 2020 of Stichting Oikocredit International Share Foundation, based in Amersfoort.
+We have audited the financial statements for the year ended as at 31 December 2021 of Stichting Oikocredit International Share Foundation, based in Amersfoort.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of Stichting Oikocredit International Share Foundation as at 31 December 2020, and of its result for the year 2020 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Stichting Oikocredit International Share Foundation as at 31 December 2021, and of its result for the year 2021 in accordance with Part 9 of Book 2 of the Dutch Civil Code.